reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 ---
 title: "Running Scheduled Jobs in Spring Boot"
-categories: [craft]
+categories: [spring-boot]
-date: 2021-09-02 06:00:00 +1000
+date: 2021-09-15 06:00:00 +1000
-modified: 2021-09-02 06:00:00 +1000
+modified: 2021-09-15 06:00:00 +1000
 author: pratikdas
 excerpt: "Scheduled jobs are a piece of business logic that should run on a scheduled basis.
 Spring allows us to run scheduled jobs in the Spring container by using some simple annotations.
-We will illustrate how to configure and run scheduled jobs in applications built using the Spring Boot  framework."
+In this article, we will illustrate how to configure and run scheduled jobs in applications built using the Spring Boot framework."
 image:
   auto: 0074-stack
 ---